 There are several reasons why a court may award punitive damages, which may include:

 Before a court will decide to award punitive damages, they will look at the case holistically and take several factors into consideration.
-Two elements are of particularly importance:
+Two elements are of particular importance:

 Louisiana law takes a limited position on punitive damages, only awarding them in special circumstances.
 Louisiana Civil Code Art.
 3546 states that punitive damages may be awarded depending on the laws of the state where the injury occurred or where the person who caused the injury resides.
 Moreover, in a recent court case from the Supreme Court of Louisiana, the court recognized that punitive damages are allowed under general maritime law.
 This is particularly important for injured maritime workers such as longshoremen, for example.

-For a clearer understanding of what are punitive damages in Louisiana, consider contacting an experienced personal injury attorney at Wright & Gray.
+For a clearer understanding of punitive damages in Louisiana, consider contacting an experienced personal injury attorney at Wright & Gray.